Food and Wine Ideas for Your Christmas Day Meals.

 Always try to match wine to the style of each cheese rather than the whole board as the flavours and textures vary so much.

 7. Christmas pudding – Madeira, Tawny Port, Vouvray.
-Wines with dried fruit characteristics and a good level of sweetness pair beautifully with Christmas pudding, or a sweeter white wine.
+Wines with dried fruit characteristics and a good level of sweetness pair beautifully with Christmas pudding or a sweeter white wine.

 10. Mince pies: Pedro Ximinez or Dornfelder.
-A sweet Pedro Ximinez is the perfect accompaniment to mince pies, or if you prefer a normal still wine, then a medium red wine like Dornfelder, from Germany, works well.
+A sweet Pedro Ximinez is the perfect accompaniment to mince pies, or if you prefer a regular still wine, then a medium red wine like Dornfelder, from Germany, works well.

 Also, don’t forget to get the stuffing this year.